 The other frequently used nutraceutical that has stood the test of time and scientific scrutiny is SAM-e which works by elevating the brain’s serotonin levels and like 5-HTP, helps to balance numerous other neurotransmitters.
 Seventy percent of depressed patients taking SAM-e notice mood improvement within days as opposed to pharmaceutical antidepressants that typically require two to four weeks to take effect.
 Dr. Richard Brown, Associate Professor of Clinical Psychiatry at Columbia University, and coauthor of the 1999 book “Stop Depression Now”, described SAM-e as the breakthrough supplement that works as well as prescription drugs in half the time and with no side effects!

-Obviously, it is best to use these modalities under the guidance of a knowledgeable and experienced holistic health care practitioner for the best possible results.
+In conclusion, it is best to use these modalities under the guidance of a knowledgeable and experienced holistic health care practitioner for the best possible results.